SebastianCoraccio/Caption-Reader/README.md

 The video file, caption data, and thumbnail are all stored in this directory with the same base file name with different extensions (`.mp4`, `.json`, `.png`).

-In the future, I may make the directory structure more flat with a single manifest to make adding file management tools simpler.
-As the single user, I doubt I will hit any major file size issues.
 <br/><br/>

 ### Video download and processing